Sergioarg/when-did-the-rocket-launch-telegram/README.md

 # When Did The Rocket Launch Telegram

-This is the solution to the telegram bot exercise with the objective of asking the user when the rocket took off from the [Falcon Heavy Test Flight](https://www.youtube.com/watch?v=1wbSwFU6tY1c) video provided by the FrameX API, you can find the in this link
+This is the solution to the telegram bot exercise with the objective of asking the user when the rocket took off from the [Falcon Heavy Test Flight](https://www.youtube.com/watch?v=1wbSwFU6tY1c) video provided by the FrameX API, you can find the in this link:

-<a href="t.me/rocketlaunchtestbot" target="_blank">Rocket Launch Bot</a>.
+- Rocket Launch Bot: `t.me/rocketlaunchtestbot`

 ## Table of contents
 - [How to use](#how-to-use)